-- 2. Maintain current agricultural uses as a major economic strength of the region. - 3.
+- 1. Ensure healthy, orderly economic growth by allowing those economic activities, which will be an asset to the local economy and for which the adverse effects on the quality of the shoreline and surrounding environment can be mitigated. - 2.
+Maintain current agricultural uses as a major economic strength of the region. - 3.
 Protect current agricultural land uses and provide for development of new agricultural uses. - 4.
 Support wine-related agricultural uses within the Columbia Valley American Viticultural Area consistent with Lincoln County's Economic Development Strategy. - 5.
 Develop and maintain, as an economic asset, the recreation and tourism industry along shorelines in a manner that will enhance public enjoyment.

-2 3 4 5 6.
+1 2 3 4 5 6.
 Give preference to economic activities, which either leave natural or existing shoreline features such as trees, shrubs, grasses, and wildlife habitat unmodified or modify them in a way that enhances human awareness and appreciation of the shoreline and other natural and non-natural surroundings.
 6 7 7.
 Encourage new water-dependent, water-related, and water-enjoyment economic development in priority order.
 8 9 10 8.
 Ensure that any economic activity taking place along the shorelines operates without causing irreparable harm to the quantity of the site's environment or adjacent shorelands.
 11 12 13 9.
 Where possible, developments are encouraged to incorporate low-impact development techniques into new and existing projects and integrate architectural and landscape elements that recognize the river environment.
 14 15 10.
 Require non-water-oriented commercial or recreational development provide for ecological restoration and public access as appropriate.
 16 17 18 11.
 Ensure that commercial and agricultural uses will not result in a net loss of shoreline ecological functions or have significant adverse impacts on navigation, recreation, and public access.
-19 Public Access and R Recreation Element 20 A. Goa ls: Is: Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public safety, and the natural shoreline character.
-20 A. Goa Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public 20 21 22 23 24 A. Goa 1.
-2. Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public safety, and the natural shoreline character.
-Goal B: Ensure diverse, convenient, and adequate water-oriented 20 21 22 23 24 25 A. Goa 1.
-2. Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public safety, and the natural shoreline character.
+19 Public Acces s and R Recreation Element 20 A. Goal ls: 21 22 23 1.
+Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public safety, and the natural shoreline character.
+24 25 2.
 Goal B: Ensure diverse, convenient, and adequate water-oriented recreational opportunities along the shorelines for the public.
-20 21 22 23 24 25 A. Goa 1.
-2. B. Poli Goal A: Develop a public access system that increases the amount and diversity of public access consistent with private property rights, public safety, and the natural shoreline character.
-Goal B: Ensure diverse, convenient, and adequate water-oriented recreational opportunities along the shorelines for the public. cies:
+26 B. Poli cies: 27 1.
+Protect and enhance visual and physical access to shorelines.
+28 29 30 2.
+Ensure that developments, uses, and activities on or near the shoreline do not impair or detract from the public's access to the water.
+Where practicable, public access to the shoreline should be enhanced.
+31 3.
+Design public access that minimizes potential impacts to private property